DigitasLBi/node-analytics-json/README.md

 node-json
 =========

-A node module for validating and formatting JSON objects.
+A Node.js module for validating and formatting JSON objects.